urgent/thisbounty.com-cra/README.md

 ## What problem am I trying to solve?

-The hidden pitfalls of programming computers.
-Often the manual and marketing does not tell the full story. thisbounty.com offers a compelling software knowledge base to increase the amount of people in the world who have "done it before."
+Build experience for future clients. "done it before" dashboard

 ## Principles

 1. Done it before: Experience.
 First build internal tools.
 Then launch proven solutions as products to the market.
 2. No customs: Make it look like the manual as close as possible.
 3. Goals: Create, track with a strong and defined focus.
 4. Focus on the core business: How does it make money?
 How do I get paid?
-Finance markets are the wisest ones of us all.
-5. Build clear rules outside of the tech.
-6. List everything not core business.
+5. List everything not core business.
 At least you are aware.
-7. Fix bugs, add features: Don't start with "change the world".
+6. Fix bugs, add features: Don't start with "change the world".
 First find an existing problem and fix it.
-8. No hot fixes: Scrambling upon launch and go live is a sign of a bad plan.
-Scrap the entire thing.
+7. No hot fixes: Scrap the entire thing on unforseen problems.
+Don't want to solve one problem only to create two more.
-9. Use IDEs and version control instead of inner platforms.
+8. Use spreadsheets, IDEs, version control, database admins, monitoring, alerts instead of custom admins and inner platforms.
-10. Users expect robust features: If the user wants a sort, and there's no sort, dump data to Excel and scrap your custom work.
+9. Users expect robust features: If the user wants a sort, and there's no sort, dump data to Excel and scrap your custom work.
-11. Either don't do it, or do it full effort.
+10. Either don't do it, or do it full effort.
-12. Quick launch: Even if it's just a newsletter signup.
+11. Quick launch: Even if it's just a newsletter signup.
-13. Do not pay for advertising: Get clients instead, and share.
+12. Do not pay for advertising: Get clients instead, and share.
-14. Walk away: Leave it for others to build.
+13. Walk away: Leave it for others to build.
 Be happy it got built.
 Sometimes it's the fastest way.

 ## User Persona

-Software programmers who work an hour or two a day, who see earning money as healthy, and the market as the final judge of skill.
+Software programmers who work an hour or two a day.

 ## What problems am I not trying to solve, and why?

 ### Bug bounties

-The exact opposite of what I want.
 Open ended, arbitrary.
-I want software kan ban.
-Repeated, clearly defined work.

 ### Freelance market fees, signup, finding leads, competition, and siloed production

-The origin of the site's name and motto.
-Freelance is a crowded market already.
-Too much work to launch.
-Not that big of a deal to pay the fee and find work.
-Current setup is non-intuitive, and requires direct instruction.
-Market leaders have separate channels, like research university or hiring direct in workforce.
+Crowded market already.
+Too much work for launch.
+Easier to pay the fee.
+Market leaders avoid freelance, hire direct and use research universities.

 ### Automate mundane tasks.
 Github repo.
 Netlify launch.
 Figma style guide